-The Functional Genomics Initiative (FGI) has three primary functions that are performed through the FGI Council:
+The Functional Genomics Initiative (FGI) has three primary functions.
+These are overseen by the FGI Executive Committee.

 The FGI Council facilitates the mining of data generated by the Marie-Josée and Henry R. Kravis Center for Molecular Oncology (CMO) for information on the identity of genes and pathways that are implicated in the genesis, progression, or therapeutic response of tumors.
 FGI Council members attend monthly genomics tumor board meetings at which CMO data trends are discussed.
 The council also holds regular meetings with CMO leadership to discuss emerging trends in the data and disseminate the resulting data and insights to MSK faculty with relevant expertise or research interests.

 The main instrument for CMO data dissemination is the cBioPortal.
 The FGI Council provides guidance to MSK investigators on the means to access and query CMO data in the cBioPortal.
 The council also provides tutorials to promote use of the cBioPortal by individual MSK investigators.

 The FGI director presents updates to the SKI Steering Committee and to regular Sloan Kettering Institute and Human Oncology and Pathogenesis Program faculty meetings as needed.

 The FGI identifies new genes and pathways that should be considered for inclusion in the CMO DNA sequencing platform, called MSK-IMPACT™.
 Currently, nearly 400 genes are included in the MSK-IMPACT panel.
 Based on its expertise, the FGI Council can recommend additions as trends emerge from CMO data, research at MSK labs, or the field at large.